RVitaly1978/presentation/src/transcript.md

 ***

 #### slide №6
+## Component structure
+Anatomy of Vue Component give us a brief overview of a typical Vue single file component (SFC).
+At high-level, Vue single file component consists of three sections:
++ Template
++ Script
++ Style

+Template section is where we put our HTML markup code along with any data variables or computed properties which are defined in script section of the code.

+In script section, weu can define any local data, props, computed properties, watchers, methods, Vue lifecycle hooks along with the registration of any child component as needed.

+Finally, the style section allow us to define our component styles to make it presentable using normal CSS or by using Less, SCSS pre-processors etc.

+***

+#### slide №7
 ## Interpolations
 Vue.js uses an HTML-based template syntax that allows you to declaratively bind the rendered DOM to the underlying Vue instance’s data.
 All Vue.js templates are valid HTML that can be parsed by spec-compliant browsers and HTML parsers.
 Under the hood, Vue compiles the templates into Virtual DOM render functions.
 Combined with the reactivity system, Vue is able to intelligently figure out the minimal number of components to re-render and apply the minimal amount of DOM manipulations when the app state changes.